pkolchanov/CustomizingPython/tail.md

 +#define TAIL_CALL                              116
 ```

 Second, it defined how to interpret the new bytecode in the `Python/generated_cases.c.h`.
-This file contains functions for the interptetiner.
+This file contains functions for the interpreter.

 ```diff
 +        TARGET(TAIL_CALL) {